robertaicenogle/Statistics_R_Programming/README.md

 Depending on what **delimiter** (or value-separating character) is used, we can use **read.csv()** for comma-delimited files, **read.delim()** for tab-delimited files, or **read.table()** if we need to manually tell the function what delimiter is used.

+Although optional arguments are used to parse more complicated datasets, for our purposes, we'll only concentrate on the following arguments:

+- file
+- header
+- sep
+- check.names
+- stringsAsFactors

 Use read.csv() in our source RScript pane to read in the demo file into our R environment.
 Type the following code:

 ![](read_csv.PNG)